bingeli1212/nitrile-preview/doc/DOC-contex.md

 This command allows to configure a block of paragraphs so that it appears as multiple columns.

     \defineparagraphs[sidebyside][n=2]
     \startsidebyside
     Hello world left.
     \sidebyside
     Hello world right.
     \stopsidebyside

 In this case, the word "Hello world left" will appear in its own column which is on the left hand side, while the word "Hello world right" will appear in its own column and it is on the right hand side of the first column.

-Note that to use a CONTEXT "paragraph" this is the only way, which is to have to define a new paragraph with a new name.
+Note that to use a ConTeXt "paragraph" this is the only way, which is to have to define a new paragraph with a new name.
 Another limitation is that all the texts of this paragraph is always to be kept together---this means if the text is long